jintonic/gears/tutorials/detector/visualization/README.md

 ### RayTracer

-[RayTracer](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Visualization/visdrivers.html#raytracer) is included in any [Geant4][] installation, and can be used for geometries that other tools may fail to visualize.
-Detailed instructions on RayTracer related built-in commands can be found [here](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_rayTracer_.html).
+The [RayTracer][] visualization driver is included in any [Geant4][] installation, and can be used for geometries that other tools may fail to visualize.
+Detailed instructions on [RayTracer][] related built-in commands can be found [here](http://geant4-userdoc.web.cern.ch/geant4-userdoc/UsersGuides/ForApplicationDeveloper/html/Control/AllResources/Control/UIcommands/_vis_rayTracer_.html).

 A [sample RayTracer macro](RayTracer.mac) is shipped with [GEARS][].
 Try it out this way: